Honey (soundtrack)

 Honey: Music from & Inspired by the Motion Picture is the soundtrack to the 2003 film, Honey.
 It was released on November 11, 2003 through Elektra Records and consisted of a blend of hip hop and R&B music.
 The soundtrack peaked at 105 on the Billboard 200, 47 on the Top R&B/Hip-Hop Albums and 6 on the Top Soundtracks.
+Several artists were featured on it, including Missy Elliott, Fabolous, Sean Paul, Amerie, Nate Dogg, Mark Ronson, Blaque, Jadakiss, and Yolanda Adams.